 Fig. left-sided transverse sinus thrombosis.
 A compatible white-vessel sign also seen on axial T1-weighted images.

 Another virtually unknown cause of craniovascular hypertension is thoracic outlet syndrome.
 TOS, with or without symptoms of brachial arterial insufficiency, may induce what I have called a secondary craniovascular hyperperfusion phenomenon (TOS CVH).
 It is a fancy word that means that the blood that is prevented from entering the arm in TOS, rather reverts to the head through the vertebral and common carotid arteries, resulting in chronic hypersaturation and dilation of the cranial arteries.
 This is damaging to the brain’s vasculature and also causes autoregulation impairment.
 Therefore, another protective response is initiated.
 Just like excessive CSF pressures may narrow the intracranial arteries and cause an ischemic stroke in ICU settings, low or comparatively low CSF pressures will allow hyperdilation of the intracranial arteries in TOS CVH.
 Increasing the CSF pressures will prevent hyperdilation from TOS CVH, but will, over time, result in “idiopathic” intracranial hypertension (IIH).
-Studies from the 80s show that patients with increased systemic hypertension also developed, seemingly compensatory, increases in CSF pressures.
+Early studies (Pickering 1934, 1952) show that patients with essential (primary) hypertension also developed, seemingly compensatory, increases in CSF pressures, whereas patients with primary CSF hypertension, did not.
 I strongly believe that this is a protective reaction to prevent arterial hyperdilation.
 If a patient with significant CVH develops a secondary CSF leak, which are usually asymptomatic, they will develop POTS as the arteries are now allowed to hyperdilate and will be difficult to saturate when being upright.
 Degree of orthostatic incompetence depends on how impaired the cerebral autoregulation is and how hyperdilated the arteries are.
 Therefore, I postulate that a scalenectomy may be a better treatment for true IIH (presuming the venous system truly is normal and not merely misinterpreted as normal), than shunting.

 Fig. Compression of the distal subclavian artery will increase peripheral resistance in the thoracic outlet, and force increased blood flow towards the head through the vertebral and common carotid arteries.
 This phenomenon is worse when lying down and better when upright.
 It may impair cerebro autoregulation, hyperdilate the arteries and induce secondary increased CSF pressures to protect against the hyperperfusion-induced arterial hyperdilation.